ITPNYU/NetworksSite/Intro-to-CORS/README.md

 Example code for the "An Introduction to CORS" blog post on ITP Networks site.
 (Link will be provided once the blog post is published.)

+- The proxy folder contains a CORS proxy server example, and the implement-cors folder contains a server + client example for implementing your own CORS policy.

 - You will need to have Node.js installed in order to run the examples.

 - Instructions for using the examples: